Loading…

 This is consistent with the pattern in our AI implementation in Melbourne guide — narrow, measurable, with named practitioner accountability.

-AEC practice operates under one of the densest professional accountability frameworks.
+AEC practice operates under one of the densest professional accountability frameworks — comparable to banking and finance in its layering of regulators and personal accountability.

 A practical rule for principals: AI handles the draft and the synthesis; a registered practitioner signs anything that goes to a regulator, a client, or onto a drawing set.